Linuxfabrik/monitoring-plugins/check-plugins/fortios-cpu-usage/README.md

 **Compatibility:**

+* Cross-platform

+**Important Notes:**

 * FortiGate appliances running FortiOS with REST API access

-**Important Notes:**

 * `--count=5` (the default) while checking every minute means the check reports a warning only if the CPU usage exceeds the threshold for 5 consecutive minutes
 * The globally configured `cpu-use-threshold` on the appliance takes precedence over the `--warning` command-line value.
 The `--critical` threshold is always used as-is.